open511/Open511API/context.md

 The goal of the Open511 project is to develop an open API for publishing road events (accidents, construction, etc) and other mobility related data.
 The project is led by [Open North](http://opennorth.ca) with funding from Natural Resource Canada's [GeoConnections](http://geoconnections.nrcan.gc.ca/) program.
 Open North has collaborated with several organizations to design Open511 (see list [below](#collaborators)).

 Open511 is currently under active development.
-The content shared here is a first draft and is published as-is.
-Our wish is to continue to collaborate on the design of the API; any organization that would like to provide feedback is encouraged to do so.
+The content shared here is a draft and is published as-is.
+Our wish is to continue to collaborate on the design of the API; anyone that would like to provide feedback is encouraged to do so.
 Please refer to the "contribute" section on the menu.

 ## Context {#context}